Economic development staff

 Before joining N.C.
 A&T, he directed Technology Outreach at Nussbaum, a joint program of N.C.
 A&T, the University of North Carolina at Greensboro and the Nussbaum Center for Entrepreneurship that facilitated technology transfer, commercialization, and business development.

-Mr. Louis Judge III is responsible for negotiating licenses for university-owned intellectual property, developing business models for university startup companies, constructing the University’s intellectual property policies and procedures and seeking commercial partners who can contribute to the University’s research efforts.
+Mr. Louis Judge III, CLP, is responsible for negotiating licenses for university-owned intellectual property, developing business models for university startup companies, constructing the University’s intellectual property policies and procedures and seeking commercial partners who can contribute to the University’s research efforts.

 Louis earned his Master’s of Business Administration and Six Sigma Black Belt certification from Winston Salem State University.
 He is a graduate of N.C.
 A&T with a bachelor’s degree in electronics and computer technology.
+He was awarded the Certified Licensing Professional designation by the Licensing Executives Society (USA and Canada).
 He also holds the Technology Transfer Certification from the National Technology Transfer Center.

 Before joining N.C.
 A&T in 2004, Louis was a technology innovation specialist with the National Aeronautics and Space Administration, where he improved the technology commercialization process in the Structures and Acoustics Division at the NASA Glenn Research Center in Cleveland.
 He serves on the boards of the N.C.
 A&T Center for Entrepreneurship, the East Market Street Merchants Association, the Jessa Maria Foundation, Just Plain Etiquette, Nubian Empire, One Community-One Voice, and the Urban League Young Professionals.